-Sculptor Chris Navarro saving old wind turbine blades from landfills and creating monumental art.
+Saving old wind turbine blades from landfills and creating monumental art.
 Turning trash into art.

-SEDONA, ARIZONA, USA, December 9, 2020 /EINPresswire.com/ -- National award-winning sculptor Chris Navarro from Casper, WY and Sedona, AZ recently read an article about the problem of disposing of obsolete wind turbine blades into his hometown's landfill in Casper, WY.
-He was taken back not only by the scope and size of the problem but by the image of a large bulldozer burying the blades, covering them with dirt never to be seen again.
+SEDONA, ARIZONA, USA, January 12, 2022 /EINPresswire.com/ -- National award-winning sculptor Chris Navarro from Casper, WY and owner of Navarro Gallery in Sedona, AZ recently read an article about the problem of disposing of obsolete wind turbine blades into his hometown's landfill in Casper, WY.
+He was taken back not only by the estimated life cycle of 20 years.
+Obsolete wind turbine rotor blades are a problem because they are made with use of glass and carbon fiber and are extremely difficult to recycle at the present time.
+Thousands of tons of rotor blade waste materials are expected to arrive at waste reception centers in 2020.
+Researchers are currently searching for ways to keep 1000's of tons of blades out of the landfills.